 The colder it gets, the harder it will be for the owner to ensure the safety of their husky.

 Some countries and states have mild winters, making it easy for a husky to live outside.
 If you’re reading this from Alaska, Canada, or Russia, it’s a different story altogether!

 If you live in a country that has sub-zero temperatures at night, you’ll need to take further precautions.
 Your husky will still be fine as long as you provide them a high-quality shelter for protection and warmth.

-This not only is to help against the cold but also to stop interaction from other animals throughout the night.
+This not only is to help against the cold but also to stop interaction with other animals throughout the night.